haitian-jiang/Play-with-Ubuntu/remmina/Remmina-connecting-Winserver-issue.md

-# Remmina-connecting-winserver-issue
+# Remmina-connecting-Winserver-issue

-Today when I use remmina to connect a remote server running Winserver 2016, I met a problem.
+Today when I use remmina to connect a remote server running Windows Server 2016, I met a problem.

 After I have entered the ip address, username and password correctly and click OK, a message poped out.